lonnekevanbrussel/VSV-project/README.md

 # VSV-project
-(Re)developing a webportal for VSV for customer resource, locations and reports
+(Re)developed a webportal for VSV with customer resource, locations and a report module